Where did you study?

 Which photographers do you admire?

-Benjamin von Wong, Kirsty Mitchell, Emily Soto, Amanda Diaz, Zhang Jingna / zemotion, Mario Testino, Rankin, Annie Leibovitz, Petra van Raaij,
+Richard Avedon, Ben Hassett, Elena Ivskaya, Benjamin von Wong, Kirsty Mitchell, Zhang Jingna / zemotion, Mario Testino, Rankin, Annie Leibovitz, Petra van Raaij,

-Patrick Demarchilier, Miss Aniela, Ellen von Unwerth, Bella Kotak
+Patrick Demarchilier, Miss Aniela, Ellen von Unwerth, CALEB & GLADYS, Justin Dingwall, Julia Kuzmenko, Ana Dias, Anita Sadowska.

 Is your hair really pink?